varyonic/activeadmin-rails/docs/6-show-pages.md

 # Tabs

-You can arrage content in tabs as shown below:
+You can arrange content in tabs as shown below:

 ```ruby
   ActiveAdmin.register Order do